 EURIZON CAPITAL SGR

-The ESG and SRI principles are applied to all actively managed funds, whether they are benchmark or flexible ones (ESG criteria are not applied to passive/indexed products or investment solutions such as, for example, funds of funds and retail portfolio and unit-linked management).
-In terms of actively managed funds, specialized ESG products were made which use an appropriate and specific internal rating system, and ethical products with specific benchmarks.
+The ESG and SRI principles are applied to all actively managed funds, both benchmark or flexible ones (ESG criteria are not applied to passive/indexed products or investment solutions such as, for example, funds of funds and retail portfolio and unit-linked management).
+ESG specialised products are created as part of the active management funds.

 The engagement process

 With regard to critical issuers, the SRI Committee coordinates and implements what is called the "engagement process", ie active shareholding, which ranges from dialogue with companies to the activation of the right to vote at shareholders’ meetings.
-In 2018, Eurizon carried out 600 engagement initiatives with 450 issuers, with almost 22% (130 initiatives with 120 companies) primarily related to ESG issues.
+In 2019, Eurizon carried out 675 engagement initiatives with 515 issuers, with approximately 15% (102 initiatives with 77 companies) primarily related to ESG issues.

-At the end of the engagement activity (18 months of monitoring from June 2017), the process of disinvesting all securities (50 issuers) which did not provide proof of convincing actions that may have a short-term effect on the sustainability profile began at the start of 2019.
-The only exceptions were two issuers for whom the engagement process was extended.
+At the end of the engagement activity (18 months of monitoring), the process of disinvesting all securities (50 issuers) which did not provide proof of convincing actions that may have a short-term effect on the sustainability profile began at the start of 2019.
+For four issuers, the engagement activity was prolonged.

-All in all, the assets under management in funds meeting sustainable and ethical criteria (24 products at the end of 2018) amounted to over 5.6 billion euro (ov er 1.8% of the total and around 8.2% of Italian funds).
+All in all, the assets under management in funds meeting sustainable and ethical criteria (39 products at the end of 2019) amounted to over 8.2 billion euro (over 2.4% of the total and around 12% of Italian funds).
 In general, the performances of both ethical funds and funds managed with ESG criteria were negative due to the market’s own performance, with the results largely in line with the market or the reference benchmark.